Why does this teriyaki chicken taste so damn good?? Why does my cooking taste like sh*t? Why is this world so unfair??

 In this article, I have researched a few of the most important ingredients used to create those unique, mouth watering flavors found in many popular Japanese dishes.

 With these ingredients (and some practice), you will soon be able to start creating authentic, delicious Japanese flavors.
 Your friends will think you are a sorcerer.
 Read on to find out more.

-The 9 Basic Japanese ingredients for seasoning and flavor
+The 9 Essential Japanese ingredients for seasoning and flavor

 If you go to the supermarket and look at all the different spices, seasoning, and sauces available, you will easily be overwhelmed.
 You may think to yourself, “Just buy some pre-made food or instant ramen and call it a day.”